-In the face of this ambiguity, federal courts have not effectively resolved the vague statutory definition of "dealer."
+Indeed federal courts have struggled to effectively resolve the statutory ambiguity.
 Courts have declined to impose by themselves any specific threshold of gun transactions, such as a "'magic number' of sales that need be specifically proven" before a person is deemed a firearms dealer.
 Although courts have published dozens of opinions addressing the GCA's definition of "dealer," they have tended to consider the totality of the circumstances to evaluate whether the particular individual in the case is "engaged in the business" of selling firearms.
-However, as the ATF has noted, "courts have upheld convictions for dealing without a license when as few as two firearms were sold, or when only one or two transactions took place."